Translations

 Introduction

 I have stopped by here many times over the years.
 I haven't visited, to drink coffee with y'all, in a while.
 My website, which I own, will catch you up on my 'life, such as it is.' https://www.appalachianirishman.com.
-I'm working on my book, to be published, 'Light at the End of the Tunnel.'
+I'm working on my book to be published, 'Light at the End of the Tunnel.'
 My website tells you how to contact me directly.
-Otherwise, I may stop by again, in a few weeks or months.
+Otherwise, I may stop by again in a few weeks or months.

 1/31/2021: Βαπτίζω in the Context of Grace

-On 1/31/2021 (today), I posted my reply:
+Today, I posted my following reply:

 I am honored to be the first to comment on your 1/30/2021 post.

 The CoC had the formula: faith + repentance + confession + immersion (to be saved, not after one thought he had been saved) + faithful living = salvation.
-(The Baptist, whose faith glows, by example in life, as Mom's did, wasn't “saved,” if immersion was after having thought to have been saved by prayer.
+The implication is that a Baptist, whose faith glows by example in life, as my mother's did, wasn't “saved,” if immersion came after thinking to have been saved by prayer.
 I know.
-I remember – even in my own sermons of decades ago.)
+I remember, even in my own sermons from decades ago.
+The CoC had that formula.
+I hope the CoC has matured in the last couple of decades.

-The formula is not: 1 + 1 + 1 + 1 + 1 = 5.
-The formula is 1 (faith that includes the others) = 1 (salvation, everlastingly).
+The formula is not 1 + 1 + 1 + 1 + 1 = 5.
+The formula is 1 (faith that includes the others) = 1 (everlasting salvation).

-My God honors a Christian's genuine and active faith response to his grace, through his Son.
+My God honors a Christian's genuine and active faith response to his grace through his Son.
 If that person's faith is incorrect on certain precise doctrinal details, then my God is bigger than that!

-If a good, earthly, father would do that (as my father did, similarly), how much more will our perfect heavenly Father do?
-(Dad didn't have the extra money to pay me an allowance, as a side note, for humor.)
+If a good, earthly father would do that (as my father did, similarly), how much more will our perfect heavenly Father do?
+(Dad didn't have the extra money to pay me an allowance, as a side note for humor.)

 God expects faith, not doctrinal perfection.
 Faith should guide us to be as exact doctrinally as we can be.
 Salvation is based on faith, not perfection in doctrinal understanding.
 I rest my case.
 My case is biblical.
 I can prove it.
 My God is bigger than that!